scolladon/sfdx-git-delta/.github/ISSUE_TEMPLATE/issue.md

 ---

 <!--
-  Provide the output of those command line if allowed :
+  Provide the output of those command line :
   $ git diff --name-status --no-renames <from> <to>
   And for each SharingRule, WorkflowRule and CustomLabel files :
   $ git diff --no-prefix <from> <to> -- <file-path>
 -->

-_(Write your answer here.)_